Classic Butternut Squash Soup

 top view of two hands holding a bowl of the best butternut squash soup recipe

-Here’s why you’ll love this Best Butternut Squash Soup Recipe:
+Why you’ll love this Recipe for Butternut Squash Soup

-• Butternut squash: one medium squash, or 5 cups chopped squash.
-If you have more or less squash, it’s not a huge deal, it just might affect the consistency slightly which you can easily adjust.
+• Butternut squash: 1 medium squash or 5 cups chopped squash.
+If you have more or less squash, it’s not a huge deal; it might slightly affect the consistency, which you can easily adjust.

 showing how to make soup by showing what fennel looks like